Convergence and Convergence Rate of Stochastic Gradient Search in the Case of Multiple and Non-Isolated Extrema: Example 1: Supervised Learning

 \section{Example 1: Supervised Learning}

-In this section, online algorithms for supervised learning in feedforward neural networks are analyzed using the results of Theorems \ref{theorem1.2} and \ref{theorem2.1}.
-To avoid unnecessary technical details and complicated notation, only two-layer perceptrons are considered here.
-However, the obtained results can be extended to other feedforward neural networks such radial basis function networks.
+In this section, online algorithms for supervised learning in feedforward neural networks are analyzed using Theorems \ref{theorem1.1}, \ref{theorem1.2} and \ref{theorem2.1}.
+To avoid unnecessary technical details and complicated notation, only two-layer networks are considered here.
+However, the obtained results can be extended to the networks with any number of layers.

 The input-output function of a two-layer perceptron can be defined as